peteroupc/peteroupc.github.io/random.md

 - Cryptographic RNGs[^2], noncryptographic RNGs, and manually-seeded pseudorandom number generators, as well as recommendations on their use and properties.
 - Nondeterministic sources, entropy, and seed generation.
 - Existing implementations of RNGs.
-- Guidance for implementations of RNGs designed for reuse by applications.
+- Guidance for designing RNGs for reuse by applications.
 - Issues on shuffling with an RNG.

 **This document does not cover:**